seed-rs/seed/README.md

 The wasm32-unknown-unknown target: `rustup target add wasm32-unknown-unknown`

-And wasm-bindgen: `cargo install wasm-bindgen-cli`
+And Cargo make: `cargo install cargo-make`

-If you run into errors while installing `wasm-bindgen-cli`, you may need to install C++ build tools.
-On linux, run `sudo apt install build-essential`.
-On Windows, download and install [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/); when asked in the installer, include the C++ workload.

 ## The theoretical minimum
-To start, clone [The quickstart repo](https://github.com/David-OConnor/seed-quickstart), run `build.sh` or `build.ps1` in a terminal, then start a dev server that supports WASM.
+To start, clone [The quickstart repo](https://github.com/David-OConnor/seed-quickstart), run `cargo make all` in a terminal to build the app, and `cargo make serve` to start a dev server on `127.0.0.0:8000`.
-For example, with [Python](https://www.python.org/downloads/) installed, run `python serve.py`.
-(Linux users may need to run `python3 serve.py`.)
-Once you change your package name, you'll need to tweak the build script, as described below.

 ## A little deeper